bids-standard/bids-specification/src/02-common-principles.md

 saved under a particular filename specified in the standard.
 This standard aspires to describe a majority of datasets, but acknowledges that there will be cases that do not fit.
-In such cases one can include additional files and sub-directories to the existing directory structure following common sense.
+In such cases one can include additional files and subdirectories to the existing directory structure following common sense.
 For example one may want to include eye tracking data in a vendor specific format that is not covered by this standard.
 The most sensible place to put it is next to the continuous recording file with the same naming scheme but different extensions.